klissda/docker-compose-influxdb-grafana/README.md

 ## Dashboards

-By default, the app does create K6 Load Testing Result Grafana dashboards.
+By default, the app does create [K6 Load Testing Result Grafana dashboard](https://grafana.com/grafana/dashboards/2587).

 To provision additional dashboards, see the Grafana [documentation](http://docs.grafana.org/administration/provisioning/#dashboards) and add a config file to `./grafana-provisioning/dashboards/` before starting the app.

-# K6

-`k6 run --vus 100 --duration 5m --out influxdb=http://localhost:8086/db0 script.js`